Why bother making healthy popsicles? Because nobody wants to turn on the oven to bake healthy pumpkin muffins in the summer!

 Kids Creating Treats for Kids

 It’s important to me that my kids help in the kitchen, and projects like this over the years eventually led to us working together to teach kids to cook online.
-We love encouraging other kids to experiment in the kitchen, create their own flavors, and embrace healthy eating!
+We love encouraging other kids to experiment in the kitchen, create their own flavors, make dinner for the family, and embrace healthy eating!